Kang You-seok: 2025 to present: Wider recognition

-In 2025, Kang gained wider recognition with two dramas available for streaming on Netflix: the Netflix original series When Life Gives You Tangerines and drama Resident Playbook.
+In 2025, Kang gained wider recognition with two dramas available to stream on Netflix: the Netflix original series When Life Gives You Tangerines and the drama Resident Playbook.
 In When Life Gives You Tangerines, Kang played the supporting role of Yang Eun-myeong, the son of the main characters Ae-sun (Moon So-ri) and Gwan-sik (Park Hae-joon), as well as younger brother of Geum-myeong (IU).
 His performance received positive reviews, earning him the 10th spot on Good Data Corporation's list of buzzworthy actors in the third week of March.
 He is also nominated as Best New Actor at the 2025 Blue Dragon Series Awards.

 For tvN medical drama Resident Playbook, a spin-off of Hospital Playlist that originally planned for a 2024 release, Kang was cast as Um Jae-il, a former K-pop idol and the only male first-year obstetrics and gynecology resident at Jongno Yulje Hospital.
 To prepare for the role, Kang learned how to dance.
 His role placed him as high as fourth on Good Data Corporation's list of most buzzworthy actors.
 Despite a delay in airing, the drama's success led to Kang's first reward vacation to Bali with the cast and crew.